 36And he said to his lad, “Run, find the arrows that I shoot.”
 As the lad ran, he shot an arrow beyond him.

 37When the boy had come to the place of the arrow that Jonathan had shot, Jonathan called to the boy and said, “Isn’t the arrow beyond you?”

 38Jonathan called out to the boy, “Go fast!
 Hurry!
 Do not stop!”
 So Jonathan’s boy gathered up the arrows and came to his lord.

 39But the boy did not know anything.
 Only Jonathan and David knew the matter.

 40Then Jonathan gave his weapons to his boy and said to him, “Go, carry them to the city.”

-42Then Jonathan said to David, “Go in peace, because we have both sworn in the name of Yahweh, saying, ‘Yahweh will be between me and you, and between my seed and your seed forever.’”
-He arose and departed, and Jonathan went into the city.
+42Then Jonathan said to David, “Go in peace, because we have sworn, the two of us, in the name of Yahweh, saying, ‘Yahweh will be between me and you, and between my seed and your seed forever.’”
+So he arose and departed, and Jonathan went into the city.